 We’re excited to let you know that Veterans can now come to urgent care thanks to the VA MISSION Act and the Veterans Community Care Program.
 This was signed in 2018 and implemented in June 6, 2019.
 It states that Veterans can now seek care at select approved civilian clinics.
 We are proud to say that MainStreet is an approved civilian urgent care facility!
 We look forward to serving you, just as you’ve served our country.

 This is a new program designed for Veterans enrolled in the VA health care system and who visited a VA doctor, or a civilian doctor under the VA Choice program.
 It allows you to see an urgent care doctor for free if:

 - You are a Veteran that is is eligible for the benefit;

-- The services are not excluded under the benefit (such as preventative care and dental services)
+- The urgent care services you need are not excluded under the benefit (such as preventative care and dental services).

-The VA does recommend that you should verify with the VA that you are eligible for the benefit and that the treatment you seek is covered under the program.
+The VA recommends that you should receive verification to find out if you are eligible for the benefit and that the treatment you seek is covered under the program.
 You will probably need to do this only once, but it’s a good idea to make sure everything is squared away.
 If you visit an urgent care provider when you aren’t eligible, or you get medical treatment that isn’t covered under the new program, you will be responsible for the full amount of the bill.
 Email us at firstname.lastname@example.org if you have any questions or need assistance with this portion of the process.

 Where can I find a Veteran’s urgent care?

 What will it cost me to come to MainStreet?

 When you choose MainStreet Family Care, as a VA patient, you never have to pay a co-pay at the time of service!